seandstewart/bardly/pending/romances/pericles/11-player.md

 Here of these shores? ...

 **MARINA**
-...No, nor of any shores:
+...
+No, nor of any shores:
 Yet I was mortally brought forth, and am
 No other than I appear.